 After your discharge, your bankruptcy case is closed.
 Any money you make after your Chapter 7 discharge is yours and will no longer be taken by your trustee or the court.
 You have the freedom to move on and make money as you please.

 But there is one exception — if you receive money from the estate of a deceased within 6 months after your bankruptcy filing.
 In Fort Collins, Colorado, this money may be considered as part of the bankruptcy estate if you received it within 180 days following the date you filed for bankruptcy.
-So if this happens, you should tell your Fort Collins bankruptcy lawyer or your trustee about it.
+So if this happens, you should tell your Fort Collins bankruptcy attorney or your trustee about it.

-Contact Our Bankruptcy Attorneys Today
+Contact Our Fort Collins Bankruptcy Attorneys Today

 Our Bankruptcy lawyers here at Burnham Law Office are backed by the experience, expertise, and knowledge needed to help you navigate your case.
 With our shared philosophy and dedication to helping you move on and recover financially, we can be your partners through this overwhelming endeavor.
 Set up a free consultation with an attorney experienced in Colorado bankruptcy law to get help and legal advice.
+We have represented thousands of Fort Collins clients in bankruptcy cases and we only have positive reviews for our bankruptcy services.

 Bankruptcy is not the end of your reputation and your life.
 Instead, it’s a window of opportunity that helps pave the way to a fresh start.
-By hiring a Burnham Law bankruptcy lawyer in Fort Collins, you can be sure that your assets will be protected and you will come out of bankruptcy with a changed life and a clean financial slate.
+By hiring a Burnham Law bankruptcy attorney in Fort Collins, you can be sure that your assets will be protected and you will come out of bankruptcy with a changed life and a clean financial slate.